Select (SQL): Subqueries

 A subquery can use values from the outer query, in which case it is known as a correlated subquery.

-Since 1999 the SQL standard allows named subqueries called common table expressions (named and designed after the IBM DB2 version 2 implementation; Oracle calls these subquery factoring).
+Since 1999 the SQL standard allows WITH clauses, i.e. named subqueries often called common table expressions (named and designed after the IBM DB2 version 2 implementation; Oracle calls these subquery factoring).
 CTEs can also be recursive by referring to themselves; the resulting mechanism allows tree or graph traversals (when represented as relations), and more generally fixpoint computations.

 Derived table

-A derived table is the use of referencing an SQL subquery in a FROM clause.
+A derived table is a subquery in a FROM clause.
 Essentially, the derived table is a subquery that can be selected from or joined to.
 Derived table functionality allows the user to reference the subquery as a table.
 The derived table also is referred to as an inline view or a select in from list.

 In the following example, the SQL statement involves a join from the initial Books table to the derived table "Sales".
 This derived table captures associated book sales information using the ISBN to join to the Books table.
 As a result, the derived table provides the result set with additional columns (the number of items sold and the company that sold the books):